AllanKirui/vue-movies/README.md

 ![](./src/assets/markdown_images/9.png)

-Screenshot of the **Nav Search Bar**.
+Screenshot of the **Nav Search Bar** in action.

-- It shows a limited number of search results, but if there are more results for the **search term** provided, you get access to the **View More Results** button.
+- It shows a limited number of search results, but if there are more results for the search term provided, you get access to the _View More Results_ button.

 ---